 But, when you visit Disney during certain times of the year in 2021, you’ll also have the opportunity to experience new and returning events and attractions.
-Below we have included a list of some of the typical seasonal events at Disney World as well as new attractions, shows, and experiences coming this year.
+Below we have included a list of some of the regular seasonal events at Disney World and new attractions, shows, and experiences coming this year.

-Seasonal events in 2021 will include the following:
+Seasonal events we anticipated in 2021 include the following:

-- Taste of EPCOT International Festival of the Arts: This seasonal festival at Epcot costs no extra money to attend and is included with your theme park admission.
-It is a celebration of art, entertainment, and food and is the newest of the Epcot festivals featuring artistic culinary offerings, performances, and hands-on experiences for all ages.
+- Taste of EPCOT International Festival of the Arts: This seasonal festival at EPCOT costs no extra money and is included with your theme park admission.
+It is a celebration of art, entertainment, and food and is the newest of the EPCOT festivals featuring artistic culinary offerings, performances, and hands-on experiences for all ages.
 The festival takes place from January 8 – February 22, 2021

-- EPCOT International Festival of the Holidays: Even though the holidays at Walt Disney World typically kick-off at the beginning of November, the Epcot International Festival of the Holidays doesn’t start until the end of November, but it’s worth the wait.
-You can try holiday foods from different countries around the World Showcase and even watch the Candlelight Processional and other amazing holiday-themed performances.
-Details and dates for this event have not yet been announced, but we will update this page with more information when we receive it.
+- EPCOT International Festival of the Holidays: Even though the holidays at Walt Disney World typically kick off at the beginning of November, the Epcot International Festival of the Holidays starts at the end of November, but it’s worth the wait.
+You can try holiday foods from different countries around the World Showcase and watch the Candlelight Processional and other excellent holiday-themed performances.
+Details and dates for this event have yet to be announced, but we will update this page with more information when we receive it.

-- Mickey’s Very Merry Christmas Party at Magic Kingdom: This separately ticketed event occurs on select nights at Magic Kingdom throughout November and December in celebration of the Christmas season.
+- Mickey’s Very Merry Christmas Party at Magic Kingdom: This separately ticketed event occurs on select nights at Magic Kingdom throughout November and December to celebrate the Christmas season.
 It allows Guests of all ages to enjoy unlimited holiday cookies and beverages, stage and fireworks shows, a parade, attraction overlays, special seasonal treats, and so much more.
-The return of this event in 2021 as well as possible dates have not yet been announced, but we will update this page with more information when it is released.
+The return of this event in 2021 and possible dates, have yet to be announced, but we will update this page with more information when it is released.

 New attractions, shows, and experiences in 2021 will include the following:

-- HarmonioUS, the all-new Epcot fireworks show, debuting sometime in 2021: We don’t know many new details about the new fireworks show that will debut after Epcot Forever ends its limited-time run, but we do know that it will be pretty amazing.
+- HarmonioUS, the all-new EPCOT fireworks show, debuting sometime in 2021: We only know a few new details about the new fireworks show that will debut after Epcot Forever ends its limited-time run, but we do know that it will be pretty fantastic.
 Once the official debut date is revealed, we will include it in this post.

-- Walt Disney World’s 50th Anniversary: The official date when the celebrations begin has not yet been announced, although it’s no secret that October 1, 2021, officially marks the 50th anniversary of Walt Disney World Resort.
-We will update our website as soon as Disney shares specific details of the experiences to come.
-Keep in mind, however, that although Disney has not shared exactly what we should expect and when we should expect it, hopeful Guests are already booking their trips and making Disney Park Pass reservations for October 1 and the surrounding dates.
+- Walt Disney World’s 50th Anniversary: It’s no secret that October 1, 2021, officially marks the 50th anniversary of Walt Disney World Resort.
+And Disney has shared officially that the 50th-anniversary celebrations will begin on October 1 and run for 18 months — so the celebrations will last into 2023!
+Keep in mind, too, that hopeful Guests are already booking their trips and making Disney Park Pass reservations for October 1 and the surrounding dates.

 What is the cheapest time to go to Disney World?